Skip to Content Top

 During storms, tree damage poses an acute risk, with high winds blowing branches or entire trees onto roofs, causing severe damage.
 Tree impacts may lead to issues similar to hail damage, such as cracked shingles, or catastrophic loss of structural integrity.

 Large limbs or entire trees often cause structural roof damage, affecting the decking and frame.
-In such cases, homeowners should seek help from a professional roofing company for the necessary repairs or replacement.
+In such cases, you should seek help from a professional roofing company for the necessary repairs or replacement.

-Pests like rats, squirrels or raccoons wreak havoc by chewing holes near the ridge or roof edge, which is often visible from the ground.
+Pests like rats, squirrels, or raccoons wreak havoc by chewing holes near the ridge or roof edge, often visible from the ground.
 Termites and carpenter bees pose a threat to untreated wood.
 Bees, wasps, and hornets can harm fascia and soffits by attaching nests to the roof’s overhang.

 Pest damage weakens the roof, making it more susceptible to additional harm from water or mold.
 Seek swift professional assistance when common signs of a pest infestation are detected.
 Merely repairing the roof without addressing the infestation is ineffective.